MecSim/MecSimCalc-docs/docs/maps/example-3.md

 ### Adding shapes

-To add shapes to your map, create the shape and then use `.add_to(m)` to add it to your map.
+To add shapes to your map, first create the shape and then use `.add_to(m)` to add it to your map.

-Add two [`Marker`](https://python-visualization.github.io/folium/modules.html#folium.map.Marker) to your map.
+Add two [`Markers`](https://python-visualization.github.io/folium/modules.html#folium.map.Marker) to your map:

 - `location` is the marker position in latitude and longitude.
 - `popup` shows up when you click on the marker.
 You can use HTML in the string.
-- `tooltip` shows up when the user hovers over the marker.
+- `tooltip` shows up when you hover over the marker.
-- `icon` is the icon of the marker.
+- `icon` is the optional icon for the marker.

 ```python
 folium.Marker(